oracle-livelabs/adb/shared/adb-load-analyze-workshop/load-local-files-db-actions/load-local-files-db-actions.md

     ![Run the data load.](./images/run-the-data-load.png " ")

-6. When the load job finishes, a green check mark appears.
+6. When the load job finishes, a green check mark appears for each table.
 Click **Data Load** in the breadcrumb in the upper left corner, to return to the **Data Load** page.

     ![Click Data Load in the breadcrumb.](./images/click-data-load-in-breadcrumb.png " ")